segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-api/index.md

 ### Source Type

-Setup an `HTTP API` source type in Segment.
+set up an `HTTP API` source type in Segment.
 You will use this source write key for authenticating with the Objects API.

 ### Content-Type